Walker's Point dining guide

 Taqueria el Cabrito

 Walker's Point does not disappoint when it comes to Mexican options.
-El Cabrito has pork tostadas, chicken burritos, quesadillas, guacamole (yum) and more.
+El Cabrito has pork tostadas, chicken burritos, quesadillas, guacamole (yum), goat meat (yes, you read that right) and more.

 The National Cafe